Non-Toxic Shot Regulations

-Fish & Game will take further steps this year, in the planned phase out of lead shot for waterfowl hunting.
+Fish & Game will continue the planned phase out in 2020 of lead shot for waterfowl hunting.

 Since 2004, most hunters who use 10 or 12 gauge shotguns have been required to use non-toxic shot when hunting waterfowl within 200 metres of open water.